phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.45 - requivsumfrac constraint flipping bugfix
+* fixes bug in flipping requivsumfrac constraint for requivratio when requiv of the secondary star is already constrained

 ### 2.3.44 - add_component/figure bugfix
 * fixes bug in assigning parameter tags when passing function (as kind) to add_component or add_figure.